Lodges With Hot Tubs

 Hill Top Lodge, Lake District

-Hill Top Lodge sits just 3 miles from Ambleside and offers a brand new hot tub (installed 2023) where you can soak while enjoying spectacular fell views.
+Hill Top Lodge sits just 3 miles from Ambleside and offers an outdoor hot tub where you can take in some pretty spiffy fell views.

 This single-storey luxury lodge sleeps four and sits in White Cross Bay, less than half a mile from Windermere.
-The bright open-plan living area is perfect for family meals after a day exploring.
-Both bedrooms have TVs – ideal for those lazy mornings when the Lake District rain is hammering down on your roof!
+The bright open-plan living area is perfect for family meals and both bedrooms have TVs – ideal for those lazy mornings when the Lake District rain is hammering down on your roof!

 The location is hard to beat for Lake District explorers.
 Visit The World of Beatrix Potter (3 miles) or take a short walk to Brockhole Visitor Centre.
 Holehird Gardens is nearby and Ambleside’s shops and restaurants are just a short drive away.
 The marina views with boats bobbing on the water add a touch of magic.